Open-Gea/Backend-Open-Gea/README.md

 To set up and run the yvy-backend for a local environment:

 -  Create a new database for the project using Postgres.
+Database name must be equal to the environment key called *PG_DATABASE_LOCAL*

 - Create a `.env` file in the root directory of your `yvy-backend` and populate with the following: